glutanimate/hunspell-en-med-glut/README.md

     sudo cp en_med_glut.dic '/usr/share/hunspell/en_med_glut.dic'
     sudo cp hunspell-en-med-glut /var/lib/dictionaries-common/hunspell/hunspell-en-med-glut

 Note: This might not work properly with LibreOffice/OpenOffice because of a number of bugs (1).
-If that's the case for your system use [my workaround](linkgoeshere) instead.
+If that's the case for your system use [my workaround](https://github.com/Glutanimate/hunspell-en-med-glut-workaround) instead.

 ###Warranty

 This software comes with no warranty of any kind.
 Some misspelled words might be included.
+If you find any mistakes please report them through the [issues tracker](https://github.com/Glutanimate/hunspell-en-med-glut/issues).

 ###Sources